Non-unique lifting of integer variables in minimal inequalities: The fixing region for truncated affine lattices

 \subsection{Towards a description of the fixing region}

-In this section, we will start with a maximal $S$-free convex $0$-neighborhood $B$ and a point $p^*$.
-We then define a collection of polyhedra (given by explicit inequalities) whose union will be shown to be a subset of $\mathcal F_{\psi,p^*}$, where $\psi$ is defined from $B$ using \eqref{eq:psi-from-B}.
+In this subsection, let $B$ be a maximal $S$-free convex $0$-neighborhood of the form~\eqref{eqBDefn}, let $\psi:=\psi_B$ be the valid function for $(S, \R^n)$ obtained from $B$ using~\eqref{eq:psi-from-B}, and let $p^* \in \R^n$.
+In this subsection, we define a collection of polyhedra (given by explicit inequalities) whose union $\mathcal{X}(B,p^*)$ will be shown to be a subset of $\mathcal F_{\psi,p^*}$.
+The results in this subsection consider the pyramid $\pyr(B, \lambda, p^*)$ only for the value $\lambda = V_{\psi}(p^*)$.
+So, in order to reduce notation, we frequently use the notation